 Cybersecurity scorecards enable these communications.
 Your cybersecurity ratings platform alerts provide your security professionals with the technical, actionable steps necessary to remediate a new risk.
 Simultaneously, the ratings also provide visualizations and/or high-level, easy-to-read scores that highlight areas of strength and weakness.
 By incorporating cybersecurity scorecards into your information security program, you can create more meaningful conversations around risk that enable better decision making.

 Organizations can leverage cybersecurity scorecards to establish accountability across the organization.
 Sharing your scorecard internally with all stakeholders allows you to provide the same information to your workforce members that you share with the C suite and Board.
-For example, if your cybersecurity ratings platform that incorporates the risk factors leaked credentials and/or social engineering, then your workforce members can view the score.
+For example, if your cybersecurity ratings platform incorporates the risk factors, leaked credentials and/or social engineering, then your workforce members can view the score.
 If they see a low score, then they have visibility into how their actions such as password hygiene or clicking on a phishing email negatively impact the organization.
 This visibility helps create a cyber aware culture.

 Companies recognize the importance of information security more today than they did in the past.
 SecurityScorecard’s security ratings platform ingests publicly available information from the internet across ten groups of risk factors, including IP reputation, DNS health, patching cadence, web application security, network security, endpoint security, leaked credential, hacker chatter, and social engineering.

 We use an easy-to-read A-F rating system and update our scores in real-time so that your organization can establish a culture of security and compliance.
 Technology owners and line of business stakeholders can communicate better using the shared SecurityScorecard ratings language to make better-informed decisions.

 Check out our list of 3 top third party risk management (TPRM) challenges, and the actions you can take to bolster your program.
 Learn more.